-Wisteria / Spring Mill Farms median real estate price is $263,236, which is more expensive than 35.4% of the neighborhoods in Georgia and 33.2% of the neighborhoods in the U.S.
+Wisteria / Spring Mill Farms median real estate price is $257,068, which is less expensive than 67.8% of Georgia neighborhoods and 70.0% of all U.S. neighborhoods.

 Wisteria / Spring Mill Farms is a suburban neighborhood (based on population density) located in Covington, Georgia.

-Wisteria / Spring Mill Farms real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
+Wisteria / Spring Mill Farms real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Wisteria / Spring Mill Farms neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 In Wisteria / Spring Mill Farms, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Wisteria / Spring Mill Farms is very tight compared to the demand for property here.